novialriptide/scrubber/README.md

 All contributions are welcome!
 Before you contribute, make sure you create an issue on our issue tracker before actually working on it.
 We would need to approve the idea/bug fix before it's actually worked on.

 - Run `clang-format -i app/*.cpp` to format your code

+## Disclaimer

+There will be some instances of foul language contained within the source code that could be considered as derogatory or offensive.
+This is not an attempt to attack anyone, as the language in the repository is necessary to make sure the software would work properly.